clickpulp/ags-modules/docs/playercollision.md

 ## About

-Adds intelligent collision detection around the player character to automatically detect nearby interactive objects.
-When the player moves close to doors, characters, exits, or signs, the system can automatically highlight them or set cursor targets, making keyboard and gamepad navigation much more intuitive.
+This module makes your game much more intuitive for players using keyboards or gamepads.
+When the player character walks near something they can interact with (like a door, person, or sign), the game automatically highlights it and positions the cursor there.

+**Why this makes your game better:**

+* Players don't have to hunt around with the cursor - the game helps them
+* Perfect for keyboard and gamepad users who can't point precisely
+* Makes interactions feel smooth and modern
+* Helps players discover interactive objects naturally while exploring

 ## Dependencies